great-expectations/great_expectations/docs/docusaurus/docs/cloud/data_assets/manage_data_assets.md

 6. Click **Connect**.

-7. Complete the following fields:
+7. Select tables to import as Data Assets:

-    - **Table name**: When **Table Asset** is selected, enter a name for the table you're creating in the Data Asset.
+    - If you want to add all tables, check the box for "All Tables"

-    - **Data Asset name**: Enter a name for the Data Asset.
-Data Asset names must be unique across all Data Sources in GX Cloud.
+    - You must select at least one table to add as an asset, by checking the box next to its name

-8. Optional.
-Select **Add Data Asset** to add additional tables or queries and repeat step 7.
+    - You can search for a table name by typing in the Search box located above the list of tables

-9. Click **Finish**.
+8. Click **Add Asset**.

-10. Create an Expectation.
+9. Create an Expectation.
 See [Create an Expectation](/cloud/expectations/manage_expectations.md#create-an-expectation).

 </TabItem>
 </Tabs>